-During FFYs 2019-23, the Boston Region MPO plans to fund 38 projects and programs with its Regional Target funding:
+During FFYs 2020-24, the Boston Region MPO plans to fund 47 projects and programs with its Regional Target funding:

-- 22 Complete Streets projects, such as the reconstruction of Route 139 in Holbrook - Five Major Infrastructure projects, such as the reconstruction of Rutherford Avenue in Boston - Eight Intersection Improvements projects, such as improvements to the intersection of Route 28 and Hopkins Street in Reading - Two Bicycle Network and Pedestrian Connections projects, such as Phase 2D of the Bruce Freeman Rail Trail - A Community Transportation Program, which will support projects that provide first-mile/lastmile connections in the region
+- 26 Complete Streets projects, such as the rehabilitation of Essex Street in Lynn - Five Major Infrastructure projects, such as the reconstruction of Rutherford Avenue in Boston - Eleven Intersection Improvements projects, such as improvements to the intersection of Lowell Street and Woburn Street in Wilmington

+- Four Bicycle Network and Pedestrian Connections projects, such as the extension of the Independence Greenway in Peabody - A Community Transportation Program, which will support projects that provide firstand last-mile connections in the region

-Figure ES-1 shows how the Regional Target funding for FFYs 2019-23 is distributed across the MPO's investment programs.
+Figure ES-1 shows how the Regional Target funding for FFYs 2020-24 is distributed across the MPO's investment programs.
 As the chart shows, the Boston Region MPO's Regional Target Program is devoted primarily to modernizing and expanding the transportation network through Major Infrastructure and Complete Streets investments.